 Nina is currently doing her Master in Development Studies at the Graduate Institute of International and Development Studies in Geneva.
 She previously completed her B.A.
 (Adv.) in Global Political Economy at the University of Manitoba, graduating as a President's Scholar.
 She aspires to eventually practice in migrant rights advocacy and poverty alleviation.

 As Premier, Nina serves as the Chairperson.
 Her responsibilities include overseeing YPM’s strategic direction; coordinating the planning of Session; and presiding over meetings of the Executive, Cabinet, and general membership.

 Deborah is currently in her ninth year in YPM!
 She began as a backbencher in the 92nd Session, serving various roles on Cabinet before being elected to the Executive in 2016 during the 95th Session.
 Raised in Winnipeg, she later moved to Montreal to attend McGill University and graduated in 2018 with a B.Sc. in Physiology (Honours).
 She currently attends medical school at Stanford University in California.
 In addition to the medical school curriculum, Deborah also works in a research lab studying the genetic basis of Type 2 Diabetes.

 Deborah’s favourite hobby is cooking – in her opinion, there is no better way to spend an evening with friends than to cook together, and there is no better way to cure homesickness than to prepare a nostalgic meal.
 She also enjoys running and hiking but loathes biking.
 In the evenings, she can usually be found watching whale videos on BBC Earth.

 As Speaker, Deborah serves as the Past-Chairperson.
-Her responsibilities include maintaining relationships with YPM’s alumni network, facilitating the bill writing process, and presiding over sittings and debate at Winter Session.
+Her responsibilities include maintaining relationships with YPM’s alumni network, facilitating the bill writing process, and presiding over sittings and debate at Session.

 Deputy Speaker - Jacob Harvey